Counselling and Psychotherapy Training Duration in Ireland: Timeline Explained

 Step 4: Supervised Client Work

-Duration: 1-2 years (completed in the last 2 years of degree)
+Duration: 1–2 years (completed in the last 2 years of the degree)

-Before qualifying, you must complete supervised practice hours which a student counsellor can commence when they have completed at minimum 25 of their 50 personal therapy hours.
-This training runs alongside the programme in year 3 and 4 as part of your degree.
+Before qualifying, you must complete supervised practice hours — a student counsellor can commence this when they have completed a minimum of 25 of their 50 personal therapy hours.
+This training runs alongside the programme in Years 3 and 4 as part of their degree.

 This involves: